A precancerous condition caused by repetitive damage to the esophagus lining.

 What causes Barrett’s esophagus?

-The exact cause of Barrett’s is not known, but the condition usually develops in people who have gastroesophageal reflux disease (GERD).
-Heartburn and acid reflux are the most common symptoms of GERD and result from stomach contents washing back into the esophagus.
-Risk factors for Barrett’s esophagus also include an age greater than 55, male gender, Caucasian and Hispanic backgrounds and smokers.
+Barrett’s esophagus usually develops in people who have gastroesophageal reflux disease (GERD).
+Heartburn and regurgitation are the most common symptoms of GERD and result from stomach contents washing back into the esophagus.
+Risk factors for Barrett’s esophagus also include age greater than 55, male gender, Caucasian and Hispanic backgrounds and smokers.

 What are the symptoms of Barrett’s esophagus?

-Barrett’s esophagus itself does not produce symptoms, but most people seek help because of symptoms related to GERD such as heartburn, and less commonly, difficulty swallowing.
+Barrett’s esophagus itself does not produce symptoms, but most people seek help because of symptoms related to GERD such as heartburn or regurgitation, and less commonly, difficulty swallowing.

 How is Barrett's esophagus diagnosed?